openshift/openshift-ansible-contrib/reference-architecture/vmware-ansible/README.md

 ![Architecture](images/OSE-on-VMware-Architecture.jpg)

 ## Prerequisites
 Internal DNS should be set up to reflect the number of nodes in the environment.
 The default VM network should have a DHCP server set up for initial provisioning.
-Lastly, in the var/infrastructure.yaml ip information should also be provided for the nodes in question.
-Here, VM guest names and other items can be customized.

 ### OpenShift Playbooks
 The code in this repository handles all of the VMware specific components except for the installation of OpenShift.
 We rely on the OpenShift playbooks from the openshift-ansible-playbooks rpm.
 You will need the rpm installed on the workstation before using ose-on-vmware.py.